Lucilla Andrews: Biography

 Born Lucilla Matthew Andrews on 20 November 1919 in Suez, Egypt, the third of four children of William Henry Andrews and Lucilla Quero-Bejar.
 They met in Gibraltar, and married in 1913.
 Her mother was daughter of a Spanish doctor and descended from the Spanish nobility.
 Her British father worked for the Eastern Telegraph Company (later Cable and Wireless) on African and Mediterranean stations until 1932.
 At the age of three, she was sent to join her older sister at boarding school in Sussex.

 She joined the British Red Cross in 1940 as a VAD before training as a nurse at St Thomas' Hospital, London, 1941-1944, becoming a registered nurse in December 1944 - all during World War II.
 In 1947, she retired and married Dr James Crichton, but discovered that he was addicted to drugs.
 In 1949, soon after their daughter Veronica was born, he was committed to hospital and she returned to full-time nursing by night, while writing by day.
 In 1952, she sold her first romance novel, published in 1954, the same year that her husband died.
 She specialised in doctor-nurse and hospital romances, using her personal experience as inspiration.

 In 1969, she decided to move to Edinburgh.
 Her daughter read History at Newnham College, Cambridge, and became a journalist and Labour Party communications adviser, before her death from cancer in 2002.

 She was a founder member of the Romantic Novelists' Association in 1960 and an inaugural recipient of their Lifetime Outstanding Achievement Award, in the Scottish Parliament shortly before her death.

 Andrews died on 3 October 2006 in Edinburgh, Scotland, UK.

-Plagiarism
+Atonement controversy

-In late 2006, Lucilla Andrews' autobiography No Time for Romance became the focus of a posthumous controversy.
-It has been alleged that the novelist Ian McEwan plagiarised from this work's description of Andrews' WWII nursing experiences while writing his novel, Atonement.
-McEwan has protested his innocence.
-The acknowledgements on the back page of Atonement had included Andrews' book as an inspiration and source.
-Andrews herself appeared to be untroubled by the connection between the books or the controversy.
+In late 2006, Lucilla Andrews' autobiography No Time for Romance became the focus of a posthumous controversy, when it was publicly alleged, most prominently by Andrews' agent, that Ian McEwan plagiarised from this work's description of Andrews' wartime nursing experiences in his 2001 novel Atonement.
+McEwan denied that he had plagiarised, noting that he had listed Andrews' book in the acknowledgements of his novel and had publicly named it as a source.
+Andrews herself had been alerted to the connection and similarities between her book and Atonement the year before, but was apparently untroubled.